kacperbudny/NotesApp/README.md

 npm run install-modules
 ```

-You also have to create .env file in the server directory with your own MongoDB credentials, like this:
+You also have to create .env file in the server directory with your own MongoDB credentials and a secret key, like this:

 ```
 MONGO_USER="your_username"
 MONGO_PASSWORD="your_password"
+SECRET_KEY="secret_of_your_choice"
 ```

 Then to start the app you have to run two consoles, one for front-end and one for back-end.
 There are commands for the root directory: